Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Place your left hand on your right knee.

-• Place the fingers of your right hand on the floor behind you.
+• Place the fingers of your right hand on the ground behind you.

-Exhaling, gently rotate your upper body to the right.
-The movement should originate from the base of your spine.
-Keep your gaze horizontal and your shoulders relaxed.
+As you exhale, gently turn your upper body to the right.
+The movement should begin from the base of your spine.
+Keep your gaze level and your shoulders relaxed.

 To make the most of this exercise and avoid common mistakes:

-• Keep your spine well elongated throughout the movement.
+• Keep your spine nicely extended throughout the movement.

-• Don't force rotation from the lower back.
+• Don't force the rotation from your lower back.

-• Ensure that your two ischia remain firmly anchored to the ground.
+• Make sure that your two ischions remain firmly anchored to the ground.

 • Stay in the position for 3 to 5 deep breaths before switching sides.